Summary of the Approach

 The Conflict Question: Handling Emotional Overload

 To answer the conflict question well, you need a mental shift: treat the disagreement like an old file that is closed, not like a fresh wound.
 Show your maturity by staying calm and focused on facts, not by faking cheerfulness.
+For other common behavioral questions, see our guide on answering working-in-a-team interview questions.

 What Experts See: Using Strategy vs. The Wrong Kind of Positivity